Applications Research areas

 Real-time data streaming

-- Analyse data as it is generated for rapid insights
+- Analyse data as it is generated for immediate insights

-- Stop sequencing when sufficient data obtained — wash and reuse flow cell
+- Stop sequencing when sufficient data generated — wash and reuse flow cell

 Fixed run time with bulk data delivery